Table of Contents

 How to automate updates of a WordPress site

-Hence, if you choose to enable automated updates, there is a real chance that something can go wrong.
+Hence, if you enable automated updates, there is a real chance that something can go wrong.
 With that word of caution, let’s go ahead and see how you can automate all updates on your WordPress website.
 You can do this manually or by using a plugin.

 Updates:

-Automating updates manually: Means using code snippets to instruct WordPress to update the core, plugins, and themes.
+- Automating updates manually means using code snippets to instruct WordPress to update the core, plugins, and themes.

 We’ll explore both these options one by one.
 Let’s start with a plugin because that’s much easier than the manual process.